Ken's huge drip fed waste oil heater in the building process.

 He'll need it, in Darfield it's cold.

-Andrei's, is now completed and ready to be delivered on this tuesday.
+Andrei's, is now completed and has been delivered on this tuesday.

 Double happy nice.

 Thanks to everyone that have continually purchased plans, there are just too many to name now.
-So all the best with your builds and we here would like to see all your photo's or it going and no smoke coming out the flue please.
+So all the best with your builds and we here would like to see all your photo's or video's of them going and no smoke coming out the flue please.

 Purchase your next welder at a cheaper price.